dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ### 5.4.1.
 Error-Handling Strategies

-When a function call returns an error, it’s the caller’s responsibility to check it and take appropriate action.
+When a function call returns an error, it's the caller's responsibility to check it and take appropriate action.
 Depending on the situation, there may be a number of possibilities.
-Let’s take a look at five of them.
+Let's take a look at five of them.

 First, and most common, is to *propagate* the error, so that a failure in a subroutine becomes a failure of the calling routine.
 We saw examples of this in the `findLinks` function of Section 5.3.
 If the call to `http.Get` fails, findLinks returns the HTTP error to the caller without further ado:
 ```go